How emcee controls assistant access to Salesforce.

 Each session resolves to tenant, org, user, and assistant.

-emcee does not expose raw, open-ended Salesforce access.
+emcee is built to avoid raw, open-ended Salesforce access.

-If a question falls outside the published assistant surface, there is no general-purpose path around that surface.
+The access boundary is the published assistant surface and the assistant-specific runtime endpoint, not a generic whole-org connector.
 Preview, release review, session binding, and audit logging are part of the product model, not extras layered on later.

 Runtime access screen